Uniform Approximation with Quadratic Neural Networks: Approximation error of smooth functions by deep ReQU neural network

-We use a piecewise Taylor polynomial after using Lemma \ref{lem:r-smooth_taylor_approximation}, in the proof of our main theorem.
-Thus we need to divide the domain $[-1,1)^d$ into $M^d$ and $M^{2d}$ half-open equivolume cubes of the following form
+holds for a constant $c$ depending on $\lfloor r\rfloor$ and $d$ only. \end{lemma} In the proof of our main theorem, we utilize a piecewise Taylor polynomial as outlined in Lemma \ref{lem:r-smooth_taylor_approximation}.
+To achieve this, we divide the domain \([-1,1)^d\) into \(M^d\) and \(M^{2d}\) half-open equi-volume cubes of the following forms: